 - A very flexible and progressive framework that allows you to create different types of applications.
 It allows you to develop CMS or PWAs, you can use different types of rendering.
 There are many possibilities there.

 - Nuxt.js provides a project structure.
-So you don’t need to think how you should organize your files, you can use the template that is there already.
+So you don’t need to think about how you should organize your files, you can use the template that is there already.

 When you should use Nuxt.js instead of Vue.js?